-What I mean is you will learn how to store your much loved digital scrapbooking kits or elements into the program which you can then access from any Affinity Designer document.
+What I mean is you will learn how to store your much loved digital scrapbooking kits into the program which you can then access from any Affinity Designer document.
 This will make your work easier in the long run because you don't have to open your folders every time you need an element.

 Do you like the Digital Scrapbooking Kit "Lemonade and IceCream"?

 This digital scrapbooking kit contains various digital supplies:

 - 24 12×12 Digital Scrapbooking Papers

 Here is an overview of what you will learn from this tutorial.

 Now, open your program and let's get started!